-Spotify has been in the news a lot recently, especially after Thom Yorke’s comments around whether up in coming artists get any significant financial reward from having their music available to be streamed on the site.
-And, just this last week, I was intrigued to read that dance music empire Ministry of Sound is suing Spotify for copyright infringement due to users of the online streaming service creating playlists that mirror Ministry of Sound compilation albums.
-When I first read this I was quite amazed as I had never heard of a case quite like it in music.
-Copyright issues have become more and more common within the music industry in the last decade or so, from the early days of digital downloading to just last month when members of Marvin Gaye’s family got embroiled in a copyright dispute with Robin Thicke over the song “Blurred Lines” of which they argued copied Gaye’s song “Got To Give it Up”, but suing a company because their users made playlists which copied official releases is something new all together.
+Spotify has been in the news a lot recently, especially after Thom Yorke’s comments around whether up and coming artists get any significant financial reward from having their music available to be streamed on the site.
+And, just this week, I was intrigued to read that dance music empire Ministry of Sound is suing Spotify for copyright infringement due to users of the online streaming service creating playlists that mirror Ministry of Sound compilation albums.
+When I first read this, I was quite amazed as I had never heard of a case quite like it in music.
+Copyright issues have become more and more common within the music industry in the last decade or so, from the early days of digital downloading to just last month when members of Marvin Gaye’s family got embroiled in a copyright dispute with Robin Thicke over the song “Blurred Lines” of which they argued copied Gaye’s song “Got To Give it Up.”
+But suing a company because their users made playlists which copied official releases is something new altogether.

 The success of this particular case will be dependent on whether a case can be made for compilation albums to qualify for copyright protection because of the effort that goes in to arranging the track listing and putting the albums together, while also whether the actual order of tracks on a compilation album can be copyrighted.
 Compilation albums are a significant money earner for the music industry, especially if they are compiled and released through a major label or a brand such as Ministry of Sound.
 This makes me believe that in pursuing this case against Spotify, Ministry of Sound are simply out to protect their financial interests with no real care for the satisfaction of the casual music fan, users of Spotify, and indeed it seems Ministry of Sound fans.